elastic/elastic-agent/docs/test-framework-dev-guide.md

 ### Test group

 Every `define.Require` must define a `Group` that it belongs too.
-All tests with in the same group are executed on the same instance.
+Each group is executed on a separate instance with all tests with in the same group executed on the same instance.
 Placing similar tests in the same group allows those tests to run on its own instance as well as provides a way for a developer to select a specific group of tests with `TEST_GROUP="{group-name}"`.